CelineWW/UFOs/README.md

 This project is focusing on developing a dynamic webpage by inserting JavaScript data source into an HTML page.
 1. Build a table to hold and display UFO observation data.
-2. Add a filter to take user inputs and refine the table accordingly through multi-filters.
+2. Add a filter to take user inputs and adjust the table accordingly through multi-filters.
 3. Insert the table into an well-structured HTML page.
 4. Use bootstrap and css to style the webpage.
-5. Add title and an article to webpage as a brief introduction for the analysis.
+5. Add title and an article to webpage as a brief introduction for the analysis background.

 # Result

-and dynamic table are working as intended, but she’d like to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
-In addition to the date, you’ll add table filters for the city, state, country, and shape.
-Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
-Use images of your webpage during the filtering process to support your explanation.
+This dynamic webpage can be exploryed by doing following steps:
+  - Open the webpage by clicking index.html
+  - Browse the title and summary article.
+  - In the input field on left bottom, insert one or more filter, press `Enter` to refine the table.
+Multi-filter includes: date, city, state, country, and shape.
+  - Change the input to refilter the table or clear the filter input and press `Enter` to go back to full table.
+User may also access to the full table by clicking `UFO Sightings` on top left corner.

 # Summary
 Overall, the webpage looks nice.
 The content are coherent.
 Multi-filters work functionally.
 The theme and background image match the UFOs content very well.
 Still, the webpage can be improved a little bit.